Gem Profile- Psilomelane

 (Wikipedia source)

-Metaphysically speaking, psilomelane is said to aid in understanding our emotional patterns and empowering us to re-engrave those grooves.
+Metaphysically, psilomelane is believed to help understand emotional patterns and empower us to re-engrave those grooves for personal growth.

 Resources & Recommended Reading